 Where the parent/carer under investigation works in a different area to the local authority in which he/she lives, investigative agencies should involve and consult the LADO who covers the area in which the employee works.

 Concerns initiated in the work place (or other relevant activity involving children)

 Any investigation relating to the children’s workforce must include consideration of whether the actual or suspected risks presented in the workplace have any relevance to the employee/volunteer’s own children or other children for whom they have responsibility.
-Where the concern does not meet the criteria for BSCB Managing Allegations against Staff and Volunteers procedures, but the employer is not sure about any transferrable safeguarding risks to the employee’s own children, advice should still be sought from the LADO.
+Where the concern does not meet the criteria for BSCP Managing Allegations against Staff and Volunteers procedures, but the employer is not sure about any transferrable safeguarding risks to the employee’s own children, advice should still be sought from the LADO.